In 1908, thirty-one-year-old American adventurer Robert Sterling Clark

 in Washington.
 Researchers believe that all of these photographs were taken during the Clark expedition of 1908-9, although little is known about some of the images.

 In conjunction with this installation, the Clark also presented rare original copies of Through Shên-kan

 to Chinese municipalities along the expedition route, and has translated the book into Mandarin.
 In 2011 and 2012, the Clark shared masterpieces from its collection of French Impressionist paintings with leading museums in Beijing and Shanghai, furthering the relationship between the institution’s artistic legacy and the country Sterling Clark studied so carefully early in his life.

-This project is organized by the Sterling and Francine Clark Art Institute with support from the Fernleigh Foundation and the Robert Sterling Clark Foundation.
+This project was organized by the Sterling and Francine Clark Art Institute with support from the Fernleigh Foundation and the Robert Sterling Clark Foundation

 In 2015, a cultural exchange fellowship was developed by the Clark Art Institute and the Shanghai Museum

 , Chinese Museums Association (CMA), and other partners in China to bring rising Chinese museum curators to the Clark for training in professional museum practice.
 Over fifteen months, the Clark will host six visiting scholars from China who will participate in a semester-long experience in a variety of museum and academic activities.
 In its inaugural semester, the Clark is hosting Gong Xin and Huang He, two emerging leaders from the exhibition and conservation staff at the Shanghai Museum.
 Candidates were nominated by their directors and entrusted with a research project suitable to the nature and opportunities of the fellowship.
 Fellows are encouraged to experience the intellectual life of the Clark and Williamstown, including participation in conferences, symposia, workshops, colloquia, and lectures by visiting scholars.

 The program was made possible by a $125,000 grant from the Henry Luce Foundation